rjdeliveryomaha/courierinvoice/README.md

 Uses the data provided in ` invoiceQueryResult ` to displays invoice.

+If [dompdf](https://github.com/dompdf/dompdf) is detected a button will be added to display/download the invoice as a pdf.

 If multiple datasets are provided a form will be returned to select which invoice to recreate by invoice number.

 ```php